expeerly/embeddocumentation/videoreviewsAPI.md

 - Add a summary button above the fold
 - Handle all analytics tracking

+#### Optional: Check if reviews are available without script
+If you would like to check which GTIN/EAN/UPC numbers have a review go to `expeerly.com/csv.html` and get a list of product for which video reviews are available.
+The list is updated in realtime.
+This can be useful if you would like to avoid loading the expeerly integration on every page.

 ## Customization

 To globaly customize the appearance of the Expeerly integration, you can overwrite the config stored in the window object: